A genius way to learn fast for great art

 Simple is not easy

-I tried to stay as simple as I could, but things just had a tendency to add up.
-Five seconds of time can only hold so many camera angles, or locations.
+I tried to stay as simple as I could, but things have a tendency to add up.
+Still, five seconds of time can only hold so many camera angles or locations.

 I did have fun though.
 I like designing the characters using references, searching for music and sound effects.
 I find the editing process to be really fun.